danialfarid/ng-file-upload/README.md

 If you use this module you can give it a thumbs up at [http://ngmodules.org/modules/angular-file-upload](http://ngmodules.org/modules/angular-file-upload).

 Let [me](mailto:danial.farid@gmail.com) know if you have any questions.
-Bug report: [issue](https://github.com/danialfarid/angular-file-upload/issues).
+Bug report, feature request: [issue](https://github.com/danialfarid/angular-file-upload/issues).